Should You Get a Real or Artificial Christmas Tree? Here's How to Decide

 It Supports Local Economy

 What better way to support small businesses—especially ones whose business is seasonal—than getting a real Christmas tree from a local purveyor?
-While fake trees often come from large chain stores, that family-owned-and-operated Christmas tree farm or charming local nursery will greatly benefit from your business.
+While fake trees often come from large chain stores and are mass-manufactured overseas, that family-owned-and-operated Christmas tree farm or charming local nursery will greatly benefit from your business.

 They’re Often Cheaper Than Artificial Trees